zzonyo/trust-docs-test/source/index.html.md

 8. Any method with parameters for POST requests don't need to be signed.
 9. Check if whether the signature is URI encoded and Hexadecimal characters must be capitalized, such as ":" should be encoded as "%3A", and the space should be encoded as "%20"
 10. The authorization of websocket is similar to  the authorization of restful interface.Pls note that the json body of the websocket authorization shouldn't be URL encoded.
+11. The host in signature text should be the same as the host in your API request.The proxy may change the request host, you can try without proxy;Some http/websocket library may include port in the host, you can try to append port in signature host, like "api.hbdm.com:443"
+12. The hidden text in API Key and Secret Key may have impact on the signature.

 ### Q7: Is the ratelimit of public market based on IP ?
 Is the ratelimit of interface with  private key based on UID?